Update – September 18, 2017

-We are looking for Sandhill crane feathers, lots of them, from cranes breeding on the central and north coast of B.C. and Haida Gwaii, the central interior between the Coast and Rocky Mountains, AND the Northeast, east of the Rockies (see maps below).
+We are looking for Sandhill crane feathers, lots of them, from cranes breeding on the central and north coast of B.C. and Haida Gwaii and the central interior between the Coast and Rocky Mountains (see maps below).

 You can get involved by sending us coordinates of crane breeding areas that you know of, and by visiting those places and collecting feathers that are in good condition.

 Feather Collection Zones

 CLICK ON THE AMAZING INTERACTIVE MAP BELOW TO SEE WHERE TO LOOK FOR CRANES AND THEIR FEATHERS IN B.C., AND EVEN DOWNLOAD COORDINATES!
-Now you can even see points for where feathers were collected!
+You can even see points for where feathers were collected!